Jacob-Neill/lock-free-queue/README.md

 # lock-free-queue
 Michael &amp; Scott queue implementation

-This Michael &amp; Scott queue currently uses an internal raw atomic pointer, an internal lock-free bag.
-This bag stores nodes popped from the queue and saves them for deletion later.
-This is a memory-inefficient solution to the ABA problem.
+This Michael &amp; Scott queue currently uses an atomic counter to keep track of the number of threads in the pop method.
+When a single thread is in the pop method, it claims the bag storing popped nodes and deletes the nodes to reclaim memory.